ckeditor/ckeditor4/tests/plugins/clipboard/manual/draganddropedge.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, clipboard

-# Test steps
+# Drag and drop

 1. Select some part of text.
-2. Drag and drop it into another place inside editor.
+1. Drag and drop it into another place inside editor.

 ## Expected result